MasaCMS/documentation/04_front-end-layout-manager/02_modules/16_system.md

 ---

 # System
-System places one of the Masa "system" Modules onto the page.
+System places one of the Masa CMS "system" Modules onto the page.

 ## Comment Form
 A comment form and comment list (managed/moderated via the administrator).